 Hi.
 I’m Susie Meserve, writer, teacher, editor, and mother.
 I have an obsession with words.
 On my blog, I write about writing—and books.
 With my son, I answer questions like “Mama, what does ‘elegant’ mean?”

-I’ve just finished writing a memoir called “Walk through the World with Me,” for which I’m seeking representation.
+I’ve just finished writing a memoir called “Quiver,” for which I’m seeking representation.

 Read about my progress, and hear about what I’m reading, on my Blog.